kubapk/kubapk/README.md

 # Hello, I'm Kuba! :wave:
-I am a Physics undergraduate with an interest in coding!
+I am a Physics Masters student at the University of Manchester.

- - Currently learning: Julia
+Coding langauges:
- - Experienced with: Python
+ - Python (experienced)
+ - Julia (introductory)

 <!---
 zillakuba/zillakuba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.